Table of Contents

 - Refusal to certify compliance.

-Any transaction, no matter how seemingly insignificant, that might give rise to a violation of the FCPA must promptly be reported to either the Company’s Ethics Director or General Counsel or, if the employee so desires, such report may be made through the Company’s Ethics Hotlines: https://sensata.alertline.com/gcs/welcome (for Netherlands, Belgium and Bulgaria) or https://www.sensataethicshotline.com/ (for all other locations).
+Any transaction, no matter how seemingly insignificant, that might give rise to a violation of the FCPA must promptly be reported to either the Company’s Ethics Director or General Counsel or, if the employee so desires, such report may be made through the Company’s Ethics Hotline: https://www.sensataethicshotline.com.
 All such reports will be treated as confidential, to be used only for the purpose of addressing the specific problem they address.
 Such reports will be shared by Sensata management and other authorized individuals only on a need-to-know basis.
 As long as a report is made honestly and in good faith, Sensata will take no adverse action against any person based on the making of such a report.
 Employees must note, however, that failure to report known or suspected wrongdoing of which an employee has knowledge may, by itself, subject that employee to disciplinary action.

 Any questions concerning the FCPA and related reporting requirements may be addressed to the Legal Department.